-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Speed &amp; Energy How is your body similar to a car?
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Speed & Energy How is your body similar to a car?
 Students learn about stored energy and about the relationship between motion and energy.
 Students build models of an amusement park ride and discover how energy can be stored in materials.
 Stored energy can be converted to speed.
 5.3 There is a relationship between force and energy of moving objects.
 Key ideas include: (a) moving objects have kinetic energy; (b) motion is described by an object's direction and speed; (c) changes in motion are related to net force and mass; (d) when objects collide, the contact forces transfer energy and can change; and (e) friction is a force that opposes motion.
-Lesson 2 Gravitational Energy, Speed, &amp; Collisions What makes roller coasters go so fast?
+Lesson 2 Collisions & Energy Transfer What makes roller coasters go so fast?
 Students build a model of a roller coaster and carry out an investigation using marbles.
 Students learn that lifting an object up stores energy in the object.
 When the object falls, that stored energy is released.
 They realize that energy is transferred when objects collide.
 5.3 There is a relationship between force and energy of moving objects.
 Key ideas include: (a) moving objects have kinetic energy; (b) motion is described by an object's direction and speed; (c) changes in motion are related to net force and mass; (d) when objects collide, the contact forces transfer energy and can change; and (e) friction is a force that opposes motion.
-Lesson 3 New!
-Collisions & Energy Transfer How can marbles save the world?
-Students investigate how energy transfers when objects collide.
-In the activity, Bumper Jumper, students ask questions and make predictions about how far a marble will launch over a jump after colliding with other objects.
+Lesson 3 Revision Coming Spring '23 Energy Transfer & Engineering Why is the first hill of a roller coaster always the highest?
+Using a model roller coaster, students conduct an investigation to determine that a hill's height determines the amount of energy stored in a marble at the top of the hill.
+Students figure out that the greater the height of an object, the more energy it stores and the faster it will move when released or dropped.
 5.3 There is a relationship between force and energy of moving objects.
 Key ideas include: (a) moving objects have kinetic energy; (b) motion is described by an object's direction and speed; (c) changes in motion are related to net force and mass; (d) when objects collide, the contact forces transfer energy and can change; and (e) friction is a force that opposes motion.
-Lesson 4 Energy Transfer &amp; Engineering Could you knock down a building using only dominoes?
+Lesson 4 Energy Transfer & Engineering Could you knock down a building using only dominoes?
 Students experiment with ways to store and release energy, creating the beginning of a chain reaction machine with a lever and a ramp.
 Students figure out that a domino standing on end is storing energy, only requiring a small amount of energy (a tiny push) to release the stored energy.
 5.2 Energy can take many forms.
 Key ideas include: (a) energy is the ability to do work or to cause change; (b) there are many different forms of energy; (c) energy can be transformed; and (d) energy is conserved.